apollo147yt/staxlflorr4-bot/README.md

 ![Static Badge](https://img.shields.io/badge/Version_Alpha_1.0.0-blue)

 ## Information
 This project started of as a complete joke and has turned into something decent surprisingly.
 There are still so many bugs and commands that dont work as intended which are being worked on constantly.
-Please Support us on our Discord server:
-Special thanks to 4ware who helped us develop the bot in its early stages.
+Special thanks to 4ware who helped us develop the bot in its early stages!
-Another Special thanks to all on our discord server helping us find bugs and Suggesting new ideas for the bot
+Another Special thanks to all on our discord server helping us find bugs and Suggesting new ideas for the bot!

 ## Commands
 "!spin" you roll a mob and a rarity and get credits depending on what you got